rubisco-sfa/ILAMB/doc/install.rst

 place of the *system* directory.
 This allows packages to be installed without administrator privileges, and leaves your system installation untouched, which may be important if you need to revert to a previous state.

 You should see that a number of packages in addition to ILAMB had their versions checked or were upgraded/installed as needed.
 These
 include:

 * numpy_, the fundamental package for scientific computing with python
 * matplotlib_, a 2D plotting library which produces publication quality figures
+* sympy_, a python library for symbolic mathematics
 * netCDF4_, a python/numpy interface to the netCDF C library (you must have the C library installed)
-* sympy_, a python library for symbolic mathematics
 * mpi4py_, a python wrapper around the MPI library (you must have a MPI implementation installed)
-* cf_units_, a python interface to UNIDATA’s Udunits-2 library with CF extensions (you must have the Udunits library installed)
+* cf-units_, a python interface to UNIDATA’s Udunits-2 library with CF extensions (you must have the Udunits library installed)

 I have designated that a few of these dependencies are python interfaces to C libraries and so the library must also be installed separately.
 See the individual package websites for more details.
 Ideally, pip_ would be able to install all our dependencies automatically.
+If these underlying C-libraries (MPI, netCDF4, UDUNITS) are not already installed on your machine and you are unable to get them installed, you might consider using conda_ and explained in method 3.

 Unfortunately, one of our dependencies must be installed manually.
 Despite being listed in the Python Package Index, basemap_